sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 When the ReLu function is applied to the Feature Map, a result as above is produced.
 Black values in Feature Maps are negative.
 After the Relu function is applied, the black values are removed and 0 is replaced.

 ## Pooling Layer
-This layer is a layer that is often added between successive convolutional layers in CovNet.
+This layer is a layer that is often added between successive convolutional layers in ConvNet.
 The task of this layer is to reduce the shear size of the representation and the number of parameters and calculations within the network.
 In this way, incompatibility in the network is checked.
 There are many pooling operations, but the most popular is max pooling.
 There are also average pooling and L2-norm pooling algorithms that work on the same principle.

 ![alt text](/assets/img/MNIST_blog/MaxpoolSample2.png "MaxpoolSample2")